 Bhutan is located near the Himalayan Mountains.
 With areas that are protected by both the government and environmental groups that are trying to save the forest from deforestation, the bird watching is absolutely stunning.

 This might sound like a crazy place to go bird watching.
-The truth is, penguins are probably the only bird you will see in that arctic wonderland but if you are an avid bird watcher and want to travel the world to see the beautiful bird in their natural habitat, you can’t miss out on watching the penguins.
+The truth is, penguins are probably the only bird you will see in that arctic wonderland but if you are an avid bird watcher and want to travel the world to see the beautiful birds in their natural habitat, you can’t miss out on watching the penguins.

 These big, beautiful flightless birds are magnificent, and you won’t want to pass up and opportunity to see them, even if it is a bit cold.